-The E visa is an investor or a treaty trader, which means that if you’re conducting trade between the United States and your home country, you can get a non-immigrant visa that allows you to enter the United States to work in the United States, in order to facilitate your trade with the US.
+The E visa is an investor or a treaty trader, which means that if you’re conducting a trade between the United States and your home country, you can obtain a non-immigrant visa that allows you to enter the United States to work in the United States in order to facilitate your trade with the US.

 Who Is Eligible To Apply For An E-Visa?

 You can apply for an E visa if you’re from one of the treaty countries on a list that is distributed by the Department of State.
 If you are a treaty trader, you must be from an E-1 eligible country, meaning your country has a prescribed treaty with the United States.
 Each treaty country has an eligibility criteria for either an E-1 or an E-2, or sometimes both.

 How Long Can I Stay In The US On An E-Status?

 Normally, you can stay in the United States on a recurring basis, as long as your E company is viable, you maintain your ties to your home country, and you don’t have immigrant intent in the United States.
 The E visas are generally issued for a two year period.
 However, the validity depends on the Department of State reciprocity tables.
 You can stay in the United States during the validity period and then renew, or exit and obtain a new E visa.
 The validity of each E visa is prescribed by the Department of State, so you’d have to check with your specific treaty country on the reciprocity for that country, as to how long you are issued a visa.

 Can Someone Who Is Self Employed Be Eligible For An E-Visa?